Beginning Class:

 (Class is 6 one hour classes held once a week)

 Once the handler and dog have completed the Beginning Obedience Class they may now progress to the Novice Class.
-This class reinforces all the skills learned in the Beginning Obedience Class and now works on perfecting those skills as the trainer/dog strive to work as a team and hopefully with the thought of showing the dog in competition, (Competition not mandatory).
+This class reinforces all the skills learned in the Beginning Obedience Class and now adapts foundation exercises to include Figure Eight, Stand for Exam, Heal Off-Leash, Recall, Group Sit & Down Stay.
+Trainer/dog strive to work as a team and hopefully with the thought of showing the dog in competition.
+(Competition not mandatory).

 Open Class: